 BRUCE LICHT

-ENTREPRENEUR, AUTHOR, AND FOUNDER OF MY ELEVATOR PITCH FOR GOD
+FOUNDER OF MY ELEVATOR PITCH FOR GOD, ENTREPRENEUR, AND AUTHOR

 Bruce grew up in Lafayette, California and received a BA in Political Science from UCLA as well as a Graduate Gemologist degree from the Gemological Institute of America.
 After graduating, Bruce operated his family’s 100 year-old retail fine jewelry business for twenty-two years.
 Bruce had a passion for computers and graphic arts, so he changed careers and joined his best friend at a national technical publishing company for seventeen-years as the company’s Publisher, where they invented the modern labor law poster industry, including the first “All- On-One Labor Law Poster” and “Labor Law Poster Compliance Plan.”